NatureGeorge/naturegeorge.github.io/_posts/2022-06-08-struct-evolution.md

 c_{i,j} = \frac{\sigma_{i,j}}{\sqrt{\sigma_{i,i}\sigma_{j,j}}}
 $$

 Above mentioned calculations can be transferred from ordinary molecules to coarse-grained protein structures (e.g. define a representative atom for each kind of residue).
-And the conformation set of the same entity can be extended to the aligned conformation set composed of conformations from different entities (e.g. a properly superpositioned family of protein structures), in which the determination of the optimal alignment region, optimal translation, and optimal rotation are required in advance.
+And the conformation set of the same entity can be extended to the aligned conformation set composed of conformations from different entities (e.g. a properly superpositioned family of protein structures), in which the determination of the optimal alignment region, translation, and rotation are required in advance.
+Thus there are there three scenarios for the analysis of protein structures:

+* quantify the internal dynamics of the same protein
+* quantify the structural similarity among a protein sequence family
+* quantify the structural similarity among a protein structure family

+Each of the scenarios has a variant case that there may be instances with different numbers of residues or with different residue identities ([Structure Alignment Versus Structure Superposition](https://link.springer.com/chapter/10.1007/978-3-642-27225-7_8)<d-site key="TheobaldBook2012"></d-site>) thus requiring appointment of alignment region.
+Sometimes the alignment region is (almost) deterministic, e.g. during the analysis of structure fragments of the same protein with sequence overlap or sequence family with many highly conserved residue sites.
+But if sequence alignment is not allowed or not feasible, we would need a structure-based alignment method.

 **NOTE:**
 Still on writing.